RobertBroersma/next-storefront/README.md

 ## Usage

 If you'd like to try it out yourself, clone the entire repo, cd into `/example` and then:

+Get a Shopify _storefront_ api access token.
+The best way is to [create a private app](https://shopify.dev/docs/storefront-api/getting-started#private).

 Install dependencies